How Much Does A Hair Transplant Cost In Michigan?

 There are many products available in the market today that hold the promise of re-growing hair and treating male pattern baldness.
 These products include everything from creams and pills to medications such as Rogaine.
 Most of these “all natural” treatments though are actually more damaging to your body than an actual hair transplant.
 Especially when considering all the new technology in the market today.

-Michigan Hair Transplant Costs and Expenses
+Hair Transplant Costs in Michigan

-In a FUE hair transplant, FUE standing for Follicular Unit Extraction, hairs are gently pronged from the follicles in a randomized natural pattern and inserted into the balding area of the scalp.
+In an FUE hair transplant, FUE stands for Follicular Unit Extraction, hairs are gently pronged from the follicles in a randomized natural pattern and inserted into the balding area of the scalp.
 Hair is often taken from the back and sides of the head as the hairs in these regions are more genetically resistant to hair loss and inserted in the top and front of the scalp.

 The cost of the actual treatment depends on many factors that we will describe below.
 Although as stated above, it ranges from $3,200 to $11,000 depending on the factors below.